 Pretty simple really, after photographing a number of RVL Apparel’s new accesory line Steve was kind enough to let me keep a couple of items for some personal SWAG.
 Having never found a bottle that fulfilled these 2 simple requirements I snapped up the offer!
 It goes with me everywhere and is solid, stylish and never leaks.
 (I have the black one) ;)

 Some tools are complex.
 Others are as simple as a stick.
 I recently got this handy-dandy monopod from Vistek to help take a load off my shoulders.
 I have a few Manfrotto products and they take a beating and always perform like brand new.
-My tripod is around 6 years old and is as solid as the day I bought it (mom bought it as a birthday gift actually).
+My main tripod is around 6 years old and is as solid as the day I bought it.
 It’s nice to have an extra option that fits inside my main bag and weighs nothing!

 Working smarter not harder applies in many aspects of photography, sometimes it’s being efficient with time, sometimes it’s being efficient with energy.
 Does being tough and hand-holding a heavy body with a large f2.8 zoom get me better images after 12 hours sitting on the sideline?
 No. But this tool does reduce fatigue and physical stress from having to bear that weight all day.
 More physical energy results in sustained mental focus.